doritoes/AI-PC-Labs/Edge_AI/4_Privacy_Edge_Vision.md

     - keyboard
     - mouse
     - monitor
+5. From the task manager, check the impact on the CPU, GPU, and NPU
-5. From the video window press 'q' to quit
+6. From the video window press 'q' to quit

 ## Experiment and Learn
 This lab demonstrates a "Metadata Only" strategy.
 It doesn't just record video.